What's next for Snaizeholme?

 Slowing the flow

 With a staggering 21 streams running down into Snaizeholme Beck, there is a huge amount of work needed to slow the headlong rush of water downstream during heavy rains.
-Alongside our plans to restore peatland, we'll use leaky dams to slow water flow and trap sediment, all while letting fish and crayfish safely slip through.
+Alongside our plans to restore peatland, we'll use leaky dams to slow water flow and trap sediment, all while letting fish and native crayfish safely slip through.

 Limestone pavements